NationalSecurityAgency/call-stack-profiler/README.md

 |     |-> Example.m2 (5) : 1s 001ms
 ```

-``entryPoint()`` is first time profiling event is discovered, so each time the profiler see the entry point method it resets its profiling stack.
+``entryPoint()`` is the first time a profiling event is discovered, so each time the profiler encounters the entry point method it resets its profiling stack.
 Let's move ``CProf.prettyPrint()`` into the loop:
 ```groovy
 class ForDocs {